sbko/bigbang/charter/GitlabLabels.md

 [[_TOC_]]

+## Epics

+Epics are required to have `priority`, `size` and `status` labels.

+### Epic Label `status`

+Status captures the state of the Epic

+`status::to-do`
+: This Epic is being identified and worked on by the Maintainers.

+`status::review`
+: The Epic is ready for review by the engineering team.
+Team can re-assign to `status::to-do` when more detail is needed.

+`status::ready`
+: The epic is accepted by the team and ready for breakdown of work as priority dictates.

+`status::doing`
+: Work has been broken out from this epic and is assigned to milestones for completion

+`status::blocked`
+: Epic is blocked by an external dependency that needs to be solved before work can be completed.
+This may be other Big Bang Epic or an Epic from another ValueStream.

+### Epic Label Priority

+`priority::low`
+: A nice to have, but not needed to advance the product.

+`priority::medium`
+: Medium term delivery providing long term value.

+`priority::high`
+: Top of the backlog and should be broken down and worked on when cycles become available

+### Epic Label Size

+The `size` label helps identify the scope of work needed as part of the epic

+`size::small`
+: Sufficiently small enough to be completed by an engineer in a two week period

+`size::medium`
+: A small number of engineers could complete this in a two week period

+`size::large`
+: This epic should be broken down further into consumable sub-epics

+`size::xl`
+: This epic needs to be broken down further to be able to be tackled in a sprint

 ## Issues

 Issues are required to have `status`, `priority` and `kind` labels.

-Generally, all issues derived from an epic should have a `priority` value set to the `priority` of the epic its a part of.
-Issues that are not part of an epic will need to be determined by a package owner or maintainer.
+Generally, all issues derived from an Epic should have a `priority` value set to the `priority` of the epic its a part of.
+The priority of issues that are not part of an Epic will need to be determined by a package owner or maintainer.

 ### Issue Label `kind`